Aetopia/CTT/includes/abbreviations.md

-*[open-source]: Something that is free in price with publically avaliable and modifiable code/internals.
+*[open-source]: Something that is usually free in price with publically avaliable and modifiable code/internals.

 *[RIFE]: An AI video interpolation that is slower, but generally more accurate